ZheyuanXie/CUDA-Path-Tracer-Denoising/README.md

 * REFL (bool refl) //reflectivity flag, 0 for no, 1 for yes
 * REFR (bool refr) //refractivity flag, 0 for no, 1 for yes
 * REFRIOR (float ior) //index of refraction for Fresnel effects
-* EMITTANCE (float emittance) //the emittance of the material.
-Anything >0 makes the material a light source.
+* EMITTANCE (float emittance) //the emittance strength of the material.
+Material is a light source iff emittance > 0.

 Cameras are defined in the following fashion: